fex01/servicenow-notes/sn-discovery.md

     - Delimiters and Positions are used to define what specific information will be captured from the Output
   - Merge Table
     - Operation to merge content from two source tables into a target table
-    - Great final step if variable names match Cl attributes
+    - Great final step if variable names match CI attributes
-    - Target Table should match Cl Type for final step
+    - Target Table should match CI Type for final step
   - Transform Table
     - Add one or more computed columns to an existing table and place the results in a target table
     - Use this operation to unify information from different sources